cap-js/docs/node.js/cds-ql.md

 ### foreach() {.method}

-Creates an object stream and calls the provided callback for each object:
+Creates an object stream and calls the provided callback for each object.

 ```js